-“Palazzo Carlo Goldoni,” better known in its hometown of Chioggia as “Palazzo Poli,” is one of the older historic residences in town and has been recognized as “a landmark house” by the Department of Cultural Heritage.
+“Palazzo Carlo Goldoni,” known in its hometown of Chioggia even as “Palazzo Poli,” is one of the older historic residences in town and has been recognized as “a landmark house” by the Department of Cultural Heritage.
 We have documents that confirm its existence as early as in 1600, but it is likely that an earlier structure had already stood on that same spot in 1400.

 We are very fond of this delicate artist who occupies an important place among the most innovative painters of her time and who was often invited to numerous other European Courts to portray sovereigns and other well-known contemporaries.

 In the eighteenth century, it hosted for several years the playwright Carlo Goldoni, the person responsible for the renewal of “commedia dell’arte”.
 From the balcony on the first floor, it is still possible to see the small window of a convent that witnessed the beginning and the end of the platonic love between young Carlo and a schoolgirl sent to board there.

 It is likely that the windows of the Palazzo Carlo Goldoni provided the inspiration for this playwright’s comedy “Le Baruffe Chiozzotte.”
 The play portrays Chioggia and its eighteenth century customs and temperament, many of which have remained largely unchanged to this day.

 During the late eighteenth and early nineteenth centuries, the Palazzo was the home of the Poli-Smeraldi family of shipowners, whose signature can be seen on the frescoes in the current office room, the Venetian-style flooring, and the first heating system to install elegant cast iron radiators.

 After a period of abandonment and disrepair, the Palazzo was purchased by Umberto Gennari (the grandfather of the current managers) who initiated its renovation and transformation.
 The house has served as our family home since 2004.